GeauxWeisbeck4/logseq-graph-instance-tpad/pages/Chapter One - Introduction (SDXEPy.md

 			- Experts understand more but also prefer to understand at a more complex level
 				- ![comprehension.svg](../assets/comprehension_1743507570384_0.svg)
 		- ### 3.
 Programs are just another kind of data
+			- Source code is just text, etc. Treating programs like data allows us to solve problems in elegant ways.